GrammaTech/ddisasm/README.md

 ```

 ## Running the analysis
-Once souffle_disasm is built, we can run complete analysis on a file
+Once `ddisasm` is built, we can run complete analysis on a file
-by calling `build/bin/souffle_disasm'`.
+by calling `/bin/ddisasm'`.
 For example, we can run the analysis on one of the examples as
 follows:

-`cd /build/bin` `./souffle_disasm --file ../../examples/ex1/ex --asm ex.s`
+`cd build/bin` `./ddisasm ../../examples/ex1/ex --asm ex.s`

 The script accepts the following parameters:

 *  `--help` produce help message
-*  `--file arg`  the binary to analyze
 *  `--sect arg (=.plt.got,.fini,.init,.plt,.text,)`
                   code sections to decode
 *  `--data_sect arg (=.data,.rodata,.fini_array,.init_array,.data.rel.ro,.got.plt,.got,)`